Use an official Python runtime as the base image

-What is a Dockerfile? and How do you build a Docker image #
+What is a Dockerfile?
+How do you build a Docker image? #

-Dockerfile: A script containing a series of instructions on how to build a Docker image
+Dockerfile: A file containing a series of instructions on how to build a Docker image

 Example: